kmagiera/babel-watch/README.md

 `babel-watch` was made to be compatible with `babel-node` and `nodemon` options.
 Not all of them are supported yet, here is a short list of supported command line options:

 ```
-    -d, --debug [port]             Start debugger on port
+    -d, --debug [host AND/OR port]    Start debugger on port
     -B, --debug-brk                   Enable debug break mode
-    -I, --inspect                  Enable inspect mode
+    -I, --inspect [host AND/OR port]  Enable inspect mode
+    -K, --inspect-brk                 Enable inspect break mode
     -o, --only [globs]                Matching files will be transpiled
     -i, --ignore [globs]              Matching files will not be transpiled
     -e, --extensions [extensions]     List of extensions to hook into [.es6,.js,.es,.jsx]
     -p, --plugins [string]
     -b, --presets [string]
     -w, --watch [dir]                 Watch directory "dir" or files.
 Use once for each directory or file to watch
     -x, --exclude [dir]               Exclude matching directory/files from watcher.
 Use once for each directory or file.
     -L, --use-polling                 In some filesystems watch events may not work correcly.
 This option enables "polling" which should mitigate this type of issues
     -D, --disable-autowatch           Don't automatically start watching changes in files "required" by the program
     -H, --disable-ex-handler          Disable source-map-enhanced uncaught exception handler. (you may want to use this option in case your app registers a custom uncaught exception handler)
     -m, --message [string]            Set custom message displayed on restart (default is ">>> RESTARTING <<<")
 ```

 While the `babel-watch` process is running you may type "rs" and hit return in the terminal to force reload the app.